victorstdev/victorstdev/README.md

 ### About Me

-- 🔭 I'm currently working at Michelin as a Data Manager, Data Analyst and Digital Developer
+- 🔭 I'm currently working at Michelin as Data Analyst and Digital Developer
 - 🌱 I'm currently learning UI/UX to understand and help create intuitive and captivating solutions for the end user

 <h3 align="left">This is my Tech Stack:</h3>